Ashrakk/Berghem_Bike/README.md

 # Berghem_Bike

-## Bike Sharing themed website, made from scratch.
+## A Bike Sharing Project, made from scratch.

 ### What's the purpose of this project?